 GRYD Comprehensive Strategy Goals

-To increase prosocial connections and other protective factors for gang-involved young adults between the ages of 14 and 25.
+Increasing youth and family protective factors and resiliency while reducing gang embeddedness for gang-involved youth and young adults between the ages of 14 and 25.

-To facilitate effective communication and coordinated responses to address gang violence.
+Facilitating effective communication and coordinated responses to prevent gang violence.

 Facilitating effective communication and coordinated responses to reduce the likelihood of retaliation when violent incidents occur./li>